miker704/Strife/patches.md

       The CORE API has found its proper home to be mounted in the app.
 More details disscussing on what this system does and  how it works will be explained in the future as development of its full intergration has been reached the half way point.
     - Fixed a problem when creating a new DmServer is would not send the dmserver to invited members live.
+    - Reworked ServerUserOptionsModal added Core Cable actions to all actions that can be chosen when selecting a user's UPC (User Profile Card), reworked block user function, implemented a new function for unblocking a user, have a user upc render completely from the switch check instead of user selectable options this fixes the default options from appearing and being selected when the generic layout of the upc is first rendered before fully loading the user upc completely which previously allowed if a user was fast enough to select options for a user that may or may not be available once the user upc has been fully loaded which can result in crashes and errors.
+Also prevented the message area from appearing on the generic layout by default when a user selects a blocked, block by or the current user themselves.
+Also the default generic layout has been reduced it chances from ever appearing now its now more of fail safe as it should be. previously it would rendered the generic purple background banner color along with the default profile avatar, generic/ no options/ message/no message area a # with no name or $TR!F3 id tag and an offline status for a split second before rendering the users actual data. now upon clicking a user their UPC and data loads instantly the method may impact performance but this is yet to be observed and if such issues arise another method using fragmentation will be used instead, this rendering method gives the exact rendering of a users UPC instantly like discords (discord does not have a intitial generic layout rendered first just the actual user's upc with their data instantly).

 ## C0R3 @P! glitches and bugs addressed and added changes